Blackchin guitarfish

-The blackchin guitarfish (Rhinobatos cemiculus or sometimes Glaucostegus cemiculus) is a species of cartilaginous fish in the family Rhinobatidae.
+The blackchin guitarfish (Glaucostegus cemiculus, formerly Rhinobatos cemiculus) is a species of cartilaginous fish in the family Rhinobatidae.
 It is native to the eastern Atlantic Ocean and the Mediterranean Sea.
 It is a bottom-dwelling fish feeding on crustaceans, other invertebrates and fish.
 The females give birth to live young.
 Its lifestyle makes it vulnerable to trawling and other fishing methods, populations seem to be declining and it is subject to intensive fishing pressure, with its fins being sold into the Asian market.
 The International Union for Conservation of Nature has assessed its conservation status as being "critically endangered".

 Description

 The blackchin guitarfish is plain brown above and white below, and has a black blotch on its snout, more noticeable in juveniles than adult fish.
 It is similar in appearance to the common guitarfish (Rhinobatos rhinobatos) which is sympatric (shares the same range).
 Characteristic differences include the blackchin's smaller eyes, narrower rostral ridges (nearly united at the front), shorter front nasal lobe and narrower back nasal flap.
 Both species have short thorns present on the inner margins of the eye, on the shoulders and along the spine and tail, but these are less distinct in the blackchin.
 This species grows to a length of about 180 cm, although larger fish have been reported from Guinea in West Africa and the Gulf of Gabès in the southern Mediterranean.